The Complete ADU Guide | Cornerstone Capital Development Services

 Total timeline for a standard detached ADU: typically 8–12 months from design start to move-in.
 The full guide includes a month-by-month project tracker and a milestone checklist for each phase.

-Al also writes candidly about the temptations that come with real estate investment — greed, cutting corners, treating tenants poorly — and how a Christ-centered approach guards against all of them.
-This section alone has been called the most valuable part of the guide by many Christian homeowners who read it.
+Al also writes candidly about the risks that come with real estate investment — over-building, cutting corners, poor tenant selection — and how a disciplined, professional approach guards against all of them.
+This section has been called the most actionable part of the guide by homeowners who have completed their builds.

 8. ROI & Rental Income — The Real Numbers